Ancient Jerash can easily be visited as a day trip from Amman. Read on for the top things to do in Jerash, what you can’t miss and how to get there.

 The size and preservation of the city of Jerash is somewhat reminiscent of Ephesus in Turkey, and many also draw comparisons with Pompeii in Italy even though Jerash was never buried by a volcanic eruption.
 It was, however, buried in sand which has contributed to its fairly pristine preservation and outstanding condition.

-Entry into Jerash is covered by the Jordan Pass; if you do not have one, then admission costs 10 JOD (approx US$14) for all foreign visitors which includes the Jerash Archaeological Museum.
+Entry into the archaeological site of Jerash is covered by the Jordan Pass; if you do not have one, then admission costs 10 JOD (approx US$14 or 12 Euros) for all foreign visitors which includes the Jerash Archaeological Museum.
 Your Jordan Pass will be checked at the South Gate, or you can purchase your ticket from the ticket booth.

 Jerash opening hours are 8 AM to 4 PM during winter, 8 AM to 8 PM during summer, 8 AM to 3 PM during the month of Ramadan and 9 AM to 4 PM on Fridays and official holidays.
 You should plan on spending no less than 2-3 hours exploring the ancient city of Jerash on foot.
 Though there is a booth where you can hire a local guide, there are detailed signs at each of the landmarks with Jerash explaining the history, architecture and significance of the monuments.
 Here are the top places to visit in Jerash!